 Filing Chapter 7 Bankruptcy to Get Rid of Medical Bills

-However, in some Chapter 7 cases, a debtor (the person who files for bankruptcy relief) could lose some of his or her property.
-The Chapter 7 trustee sells the property and uses the money to pay the debtor’s unsecured debts.
-Therefore, before filing a Chapter 7 bankruptcy case, it is important to consider whether any of your property is at risk of being sold through bankruptcy.
+However, in Chapter 7 cases, a debtor (the person who files for bankruptcy relief) could lose property.
+The Chapter 7 trustee may sell the property and use the money to pay the debtor’s unsecured debts.
+Therefore, before filing for Chapter 7 bankruptcy, determine whether any of your property is at risk of being sold.
 Bankruptcy exemptions protect some of your property from being sold by the Chapter 7 trustee.
 However, if you have substantial equity in your home, vehicle, and other personal assets, you may not want to file a Chapter 7 for medical bills.

 Filing Chapter 13 Bankruptcy to Get Rid Medical Bills

 A Chapter 13 bankruptcy case is a repayment plan.
 You enter a three-year to five-year bankruptcy plan to repay your debts.
 In most cases, a Chapter 13 bankruptcy plan only pays a small percentage of the money owed to unsecured creditors.
-When the Chapter 13 plan is complete, any remaining amounts owed to unsecured creditors are discharged, provided that the debt is eligible for a discharge in bankruptcy.
-Therefore, if you owe medical bills, your creditors will receive a percentage of the money you owe them for the medical debts.
-Once you complete your bankruptcy plan and you receive your discharge, your legal liability to repay the remaining amount owed on the medical bills is eliminated.
+When the Chapter 13 plan is complete, any remaining amounts owed to unsecured creditors are discharged, provided that the debt is eligible for bankruptcy discharge.
+Therefore, if you owe medical bills, your creditors will receive a percentage of your medical debts.
+Once you complete your bankruptcy plan and receive your discharge, your legal liability to repay the remaining medical debt is eliminated.